Akshay2009-codder/movie-recomanded-system/README.md

-# movie-recomanded-system
+# 🎬 Movie Recommendation System

-A Movie Recommendation System built using Python and libraries like Pandas, NumPy, and Scikit-learn.
-It uses content-based filtering to suggest similar movies based on user preferences.
-The project includes a web interface and is fully deployed for live interaction and real-time recommendations.
+A content-based Movie Recommendation System built using Python and popular data science libraries.
+The system suggests similar movies based on user input and is deployed with a web interface for real-time interaction.

+---

+## 🚀 Features

+- Content-based filtering
+- Movie similarity using cosine similarity
+- Clean and interactive web interface
+- Fast real-time recommendations
+- Deployed and accessible online

+---

+## 🛠 Tech Stack

+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+-

+---

+## 📂 Project Structure